 Perhaps the one who’s been influenced the most out of the bunch has been Terry, who is in the midst of a breakout season.
 The resemblance is there.
 He plays the same position as Perry, and both wore the same jersey number during their rookie seasons.
 Terry also often played behind Perry during the former’s first full season in the NHL.

-The series of dazzling dekes that Terry has pulled off this season en route to a 22-goal campaign—thus far—and his first-ever All-Star Game appearance harkens back to the days when Perry would pull off similar moves in the same fashion.
+The series of dazzling dekes that Terry pulled off in 2021-22 en route to a 37-goal campaign and his first-ever All-Star Game appearance harkens back to the days when Perry would pull off similar moves in the same fashion.

 When Terry broke his leg while blocking a shot during a game against the Calgary Flames at the tail-end of the 2018-19 regular season, Perry carried him up the stairs to the plane.
 “He meant a lot to me when I got here,” said Terry.
 “I’ll never forget that.” (from, “There was shock.
 Sadness’ — As Corey Perry moves on, those who watched him closely in Anaheim share memories,’ The Athletic, 10/23/19)